ISISComputingGroup/ibex_developers_manual/Reflectometry-Geometry-Components.md

 #### Defining, Triggering and Observing an Event

-The event is captured using a single class, this can be whatever you need but the trend at the moment is to use a dataclass (there are still quite a few named tuples about).
+The event is captured using a single class, this can be whatever you need but the trend at the moment is to use a data class (there are still quite a few named tuples about).
 For example:

 ```
 @dataclass()